aeternity/aeternity/README.md

 Written in Erlang.

-To install and run the Aeternity node, see the instructions [below](#how-to-start) or just [follow the progress of the project in Pivotal Tracker][pivotal].
+To install and run the Aeternity node, see the instructions [below](#how-to-start) or just follow the progress of the project via GitHub Issues ([Deprecated Project Management: Pivotal Tracker][pivotal]).

 If you are interested in participating in a security bounty, check our [HackerOne Aeternity Bounty Program][hackerone].